 This land swap would allow McCombs to construct a small city in an otherwise undeveloped area entirely surrounded by the Rio Grande National Forest.
 This development would cause irreversible ecosystem damage, impact water supplies and degrade water quality for downstream communities.
 It will also bisect one of the most critical wildlife corridors in the entire Southern Rocky Mountains while draining critical business away from the rural communities of Del Norte, South Fork, and Pagosa Springs.

 We are confident we can defeat this project once again but we need your help.
-Please join our coalition of local residents, business owners, hunters, anglers, recreationists, and wildlife experts in demanding a fair and transparent review process to assess the true public costs of this project.
+Please join our coalition of local residents, business owners, hunters, anglers, recreationists, and wildlife experts.
 Sign up to receive action alerts about Wolf Creek and donate to our campaign to keep Wolf Creek wild.

 Roadless Rule Defense